Learning k-qubit Quantum Operators via Pauli Decomposition: Introduction

-In \textit{state tomography} the objective is to find an approximate description of an unknown quantum state $\rho$ using measurements on multiple copies of the state.
-This problem has been studied under various distance/fidelity measures \citep{ODonnell2016,ODonnell2017,Haah2016}.
-In particular, for trace distance as the measure, \citet{Haah2016} showed that $\order{d^2/\epsilon}$ copies are needed to approximate a full rank state $\rho$ on a $d$ dimensional space. \textit{State Certification} can be viewed as a quantum counterpart of property testing in which we would like to check where $\rho=\sigma$ or $\epsilon$ far away from it \citep{Badescu2019,Bubeck2020}.
+There are several solutions and models for quantum learning.
+In \textit{state tomography}, the objective is to find an approximate description of an unknown quantum state $\rho$ using measurements on multiple copies of the state.
+This problem has been studied under various distance/fidelity measures \citep{ODonnell2016,ODonnell2017,Haah2016}. \textit{State Certification} can be viewed as a quantum counterpart of property testing in which we would like to check where $\rho=\sigma$ or $\epsilon$ far away from it \citep{Badescu2019,Bubeck2020}.
 This is again done by measuring multiple identical copies of $\rho$.
 A survey on this topic is provided in \citep{Montanaro2016}.
-Another problem in this category is \textit{state discrimination}, in which we want to tell whether $\rho=\sigma_1$ or $\sigma_2$ \citep{Barnett2009,Gambs2008,Guta2010}.
-In the asymptotic sense, another framework is \textit{quantum hypothesis testing} which is surveyed in \citep{Audenaert2008}.
+In \textit{state discrimination} we want to tell whether $\rho=\sigma_1$ or $\sigma_2$ \citep{Barnett2009,Gambs2008,Guta2010}.
+Another framework is \textit{quantum hypothesis testing} as surveyed in \citep{Audenaert2008}.
 An operational view of learning quantum states is introduced by \citep{Aaronson2007}.
 In this work, the training samples are \ac{iid} measurements.
-The objective is to approximate the acceptance probability $\tr{E\rho}$ for most measurements $E$.
-Another related work in this line is \citep{Cheng2015}.
-Here, there is an unknown two-outcome measurement $E$.
+The objective is to approximate the acceptance probability $\tr{E\rho}$ for most measurement $E$.
+Another related work in this line is \citep{Cheng2015}, where an unknown measurement $E$ is to be learned from samples.
 The training samples are $\set{(\rho_i, \tr{E\rho_i})}_{i=1}^n$, where $\rho_i$'s are \ac{iid} random quantum states.
 At first glance, this formulation seems similar to our problem.
 However, as a careful reader will recognize, $\rho_i$'s are pre-measured states.
 Contrary to this model, in our work, simultaneous access to pre-measured states and the measurement's outcomes are prohibited.
 Another distinction is that the probabilities $\tr{E\rho_i}$ are unknown in this paper.
-Our training samples consist of post-measurement states and with labels in $\set{0,1}$.
 Another direction is based on the well-known work of \citet{Bshouty1998}.
 In this model, we measure identical copies of a \textit{superposition} state to solve a classical PAC learning problem.
+This model is also different from QPAC in our paper, as the concept class in QPAC consists of quantum measurements rather than classical functions.
+Hence, QPAC is expected to subsume its model as well.
 Other related works in this area are \citep{Arunachalam2017,Arunachalam2018,Kanade2018,Bernstein1997,Servedio2004}.
 Lastly, estimating the decomposition of an operator with respect to a set of elementary operators has been studied in \citep{Crawford2019,Peruzzo2014}.